-Wall spacers or 'Cross holder', made of stainless steel, shaft M 10, with integrated plug system (patent protection).
-Crosshead d = 18 mm with grub screw, nut, press plate for concluding hole, seal (neoprene), sleeve (plastic) with spread counter, spreading cone and metric plugs (both galvanized steel).
+Cross mount (wall spacer) made of stainless steel, shaft M10, with integrated plug (dowel) system (patent protection).
+Crosshead d = 18 mm with grub screw, lock nut, adjusting nut, washer for the drill hole closure, neoprene gasket (seal), plastic guide sleeve with expansion indicator, expansion cone and metric anchor/plug (both galvanized steel).
 Wall distance 50 mm.
-Small version of the wall mount WM 12153, simple assembly.
+Small version of the wall mount WM 12153, easy assembly.
 The head is also available separately.
-When required, the mount is deliverable with eyelet instead of cross head (similar to WM 10100). >>> Price
+If required, the mount is available with eyelet instead of cross head (similar to WM 10100). >>> Price

 Special mount for Medium "Classic" Kits and 3 mm cable for special facades.
 For strong slab construction (panel building) materials and boards (linings/claddings such as plywood panels, MDF panels, etc..), each starting from approx. 20 mm thickness.